 A POD business has low start-up costs, and you don’t have to spend money unless your customers place an order, but you still need to set aside some cash.

-The money paid by the customer can take several days to arrive into your account, which can hold up purchase orders for other customers.
+The money paid by the customer can take several days to arrive in your account, which can hold up purchase orders for other customers.
 If disposable income is not an option, get a credit card.

 Credit card cycles have a monthly billing cycle.
 So, you can pay off your bills once you receive the money from your customers, and you don’t have to wait to place new orders.